-Once you have worked your way through the data available in Thomson One, MIRC has a variety of other resources that will also be valuable in your research, including:
+Once you have worked your way through the data available in Thomson One and / or Bloomberg, MIRC has a variety of other resources that will also be valuable in your research, including:

 - Background information such as company and industry profiles and reports from sources like MarketLine Advantage and Factiva.

 - Stock market data including share prices and indices are available from both Bloomberg and Datastream.
 Bloomberg’s charting function is fantastic so please ask if you need help creating any graphs.

 - Brokers and analysts’ reports are essential reading from the point where a deal was rumoured until well after the completion date.
 What else was happening at that time?
 Was there interest from other companies?
 Bloomberg contains some analysts’ reports but for more comprehensive coverage, use Thomson One.